PanduDcau/Pet-Store-API-MiddlewareProject/README.md

 In that path, few Automated test cases included to make Sure the API running correctly.
  ### Automated Testing

+ This is the Autoamted Test Suite that I have Prepared for Alpha Testing.

+ Here is the Link to the Test Suite directory for Test Case. []

  ##### 1. Pets Selection Test Case

  ![Pets](https://github.com/Pandula1234/Pet-Store-API-MiddlewareProject/blob/main/Pet%20Store%20Documentation%20(Testing)/Automated%20Testing/PetTesting.PNG)